osmandapp/web/main/docs/user/navigation/routing/public-transport-navigation.md

 Public transport navigation in the OsmAnd app allows you to work out the routes using public transport, which will certainly help you get around the "concrete jungle" faster.

-Data on public transport routes are taken from the [OpenStreetMap](http://openstreetmap.org/) project, OsmAnd uses the [PTv2 scheme](https://wiki.openstreetmap.org/wiki/Public_transport) for navigation.
+Data on public transport routes is taken from the [OpenStreetMap](http://openstreetmap.org/) project.
+OsmAnd uses the [PTv2 scheme](https://wiki.openstreetmap.org/wiki/Public_transport) for navigation.

 :::note
-Public transport navigaiton in OsmAnd has testing variant.
-While you can build and view your route without full navigation function.
+Public transport routing is in the testing phase.
+For now, you can build and view your route without the full navigation function.
 :::

 <Tabs groupId="operating-systems">